 - Health Shop

-- NHS SEXions Sexual Health Support available for Brackenhurst students.
+- NHS SEXions Sexual Health Support is available for Brackenhurst students.

-C-Card is a service for young people aged between 13 – 24 that provides free condoms, lube and dams, sexual health information, help and advice.
+C-Card is a service for young people aged between 13 and 24.
+It provides free condoms, lube, dams, sexual health information, help and advice.

 The area of drug and substance use is full of myth and misinformation.
-It's always a good idea to learn the facts about drugs and the possible short and long term affects they can have on you and your friends and family.
+It's always a good idea to learn the facts about drugs.
+They can have short and long term effects on you, on your friends, and on your family.

-Find out more about drugs and their affects including legal highs on the Talk to Frank website.
+Find out more about drugs and their effects, including legal highs, on the Talk to Frank website.

-If you are concerned about you or someone else's drug use help, support and advice is available in Nottingham through Recovery In Nottingham.
+Concerned about your or someone else's drug use?
+Help, support and advice is available in Nottingham through Recovery In Nottingham.

-If you're worried about your drinking, you can get practical and confidential advice and support from Nottingham's Last Orders specialist alcohol service.
+Worried about your drinking?
+Get practical and confidential support from Nottingham's Last Orders specialist alcohol service.

 Find out more about alcohol and drinking on the Drink Aware website.